imyutaro/dockerfiles/README.md

 # If you want to use specific container and image name
 NAME=cpu ./start.sh
-# If you want to use specific port (default port 8888)
+# If you want to use specific port for jupyter lab (default port 8888)
 PORT=9000 ./start.sh
 ```

 ## GPU ver

-I want to use docker-compose but `docker-compose` doesn't support gpus option,
+I want to use `docker-compose` but `docker-compose` doesn't support gpus option,
 so I use `docker build` and `docker run`.

 * Dockerfile-nvidia